 Nancy Holt, Michael Kienzer

-Nancy Holt, Michael Kienzer pairs Holt with the Austrian artist Michael Kienzer, an artist who shares Holt’s interest in space, perception, and the relationship to nature in their work.
-Here their works enter into a dialogical exchange from their respective independent geographical, temporal, and material perspectives, questioning ecological and sculptural systems as well as the hierarchies of meaning in our viewing habits.
-Seemingly incompatible, the works on display nevertheless clearly point to commonalities in their investigative gaze.
+From October 2025 to February 2026 Galerie Elisabeth & Klaus Thoman in Innsbruck, Austria presented Nancy Holt, Michael Kienzer.
+The two person exhibition paired Nancy Holt with the Austrian artist Michael Kienzer, an artist who shares Holt’s interest in space, perception, and the relationship to nature.
+Their works entered into a dialogical exchange from their respective independent geographical, temporal, and material perspectives, questioning ecological and sculptural systems as well as the hierarchies of meaning in our viewing habits.

 With this investigative gaze on marginal phenomena, incidental motifs, or inconspicuous details, Nancy Holt succeeds in creating a détournement in her photographs as a productive diversion from the depicted object.
 A similar approach can be seen in Michael Kienzer's work, through the use of materials, the unusual juxtaposition of objects, and the simple establishment of relationships, a re-location of already familiar objects and thus a distraction from the things themselves.

 Developed in partnership with the Sustainable Mountain Arts Association Tyrol (SMAAT), the exhibition also expands the discourse to include questions of ecological responsibility.
-As part of the Premierentage Innsbruck 2025 the exhibition will feature a lecture by Robert Fleck on art and ecology on Saturday, November 8, at 1 p.m.
+As part of the Premierentage Innsbruck 2025 the exhibition featured a lecture by Robert Fleck on art and ecology.